 If you look at the brain as being the electricity supply and the spinal cord as the wire leading to all appliances, this is basically how your spinal column works.
 Let's say you have several junctions coming off that wire that lead to different parts of your body, if you damage the wire above that level then nothing below is going to work anymore.
 Obviously, this is the worst scenario, if that wire is only partially damaged then in many cases some movement and feeling can still exist below the injury, this is known as an "incomplete spinal-cord injury".

 Young adults are more often the victim of spinal-cord injury, the majority of whom are males.
 Car and motorcycle accidents are responsible for about half of SCI cases.
 Many cases of tetraplegia have been caused by a sporting accident such as rugby, this is particularly common in the UK.
 Diving is also one of the most common causes of tetraplegia, in most cases young men diving into shallow water.

 C1 - C3 complete injuries normally result in complete paralysis of all limbs.
 C1/2 and sometimes C3 will in many cases require ventilation to aid breathing.
 However, many C3 are able to breathe without the need for ventilation.

 C6 -C7 subjects often have quite a bit more movement than C5 for instance.
-C6 normally have wrist extensors but still no hand or tricep movement.
+C6 normally have wrist extensors but still no hand or triceps movement.
 However, their strength is in many cases, a little better than a C5 injury.
 C7 have good arm movement and functional triceps which makes life so much easier as you can often transfer yourself.
 They may often have slight hand movement.

 Complete tetraplegia normally results in no bowel or bladder function.

-This is just a brief description of tetraplegia, hopefully it should give you an idea of the different levels of break
+This is just a brief description of tetraplegia, hopefully, it should give you an idea of the different levels of break